 In the United States, federal patent laws provide strong protections for inventors and other patent owners.
-However, patents are unique among the forms of intellectual property in that registration is required in order to secure protection, and delays, inadequate specifications and other issues can create complicated questions for individuals and companies claiming competing patent rights.
+However, patents are unique among the forms of intellectual property in that registration is required in order to secure protection, and delays, inadequate specifications, and other issues can create complicated questions for individuals and companies claiming competing patent rights.
 Of course, outright patent infringement continues to be a pervasive issue in the U.S. as well, and patent holders must aggressively assert their exclusive rights against unlicensed users.
 A Florida patent attorney from Searcy Denney can help you assert your rights.
 Contact us today.

 The trial lawyers at Searcy Denney provide vigorous legal representation for patent owners and alleged infringers in Florida.
 Patent cases are rarely straightforward, and getting to the bottom of patent disputes requires both a thorough understanding of federal patent laws and the ability to critically assess the technical aspects involved.
 With decades of experience in complex patent and commercial litigation, our attorneys provide skilled, strategic and thorough representation designed to secure our clients’ rights as quickly and cost-effectively as possible.

 Under the U.S. Patent Act, registered patent owners have the exclusive right to make, use and sell their patented inventions in the United States, as well as the exclusive right to import their patented inventions from foreign countries.
 Any individual or company that interferes with these exclusive rights, either directly or indirectly, can face liability for patent infringement.
 In order to infringe, the device or process in question must either (i) include each element of the patented claim, or (ii) satisfy the elements of infringement under the “doctrine of equivalents.”